-Now, if you merely press LATE or TIME on that menu, you probably won't see the correct time or date appear in the display?
+Of course, if you just press DATE or TIME on that menu, you probably won't see the correct time or date appear in the display.
 What do you do?
 You ask for HELP!

 See?
 It shows you how to key in the number to represent the correct time and date.
-For example, if today is September 28, 1987, and it's 2:25 p.m., you would press $9 \cdot 281987$ LATE, then 2.25 (then APPA if necessary) and TIME to get 2:25 in the afternoon.
+For example, if today is September 28, 1987, and it's 2:25 p.m., you would press $9 \cdot 281987$ LATE, then 2.25 (then APPM if necessary) and TIME to get 2:25 in the afternoon.
 Now set your correct date and time, noticing how the information in the display changes as you do so.
 Play around with the other choices on this menu and see what you find!

 - 3. Absolutely nothing happens to your calculation-in-progress.
 Try it: Press 2 +3, change menus (EXIT) or something), then =, to finish your addition. - 4.
-In general, when you change menus, your Calculator Line is undisturbed, but your History Stack disappears.
+In general, when you change menus, your Calculator Line and History Stack are undisturbed.